daronphang/coding_resources/architectures/API/RPC/_RPC.md

 ### Stub

+For RPCs, the stub converts the methods, request types and response types into the forms used by the RPC system i.e. a piece of code that is used to convert the parameters during a RPC.
+It is essentially a usability feature to provide the appearance the remote method is present locally.
 Function of the stub is to provide transparency to the application code.

 On the client slide, stub handles the interface between client's local procedure call and run-time system, marshalling and unmarshalling data, invoking the RPC run-time protocol, and carrying out binding steps.